1950 FIFA World Cup: Qualified teams and withdrawals after qualification

 Participating countries after 3 of the 16 qualifying countries withdrew.

-Before the qualification competition, George Graham, chairman of the Scottish Football Association (SFA), had said that Scotland would only travel to Brazil as winners of the Home Championship (England, by contrast, had committed to attending, even if they finished in second place).
+Before the qualification competition, George Graham, chairman of the Scottish Football Association (SFA), had said that Scotland would only travel to Brazil as winners of the Home Championship.
 After Scotland ended up in second place behind England, the Scottish captain George Young, encouraged by England captain Billy Wright, pleaded with the SFA to change its mind and accept the place in Brazil; however, Graham refused to change his position and so Scotland withdrew from the tournament.

 Turkey also withdrew, citing financial conditions that included the cost of travelling to South America.
-FIFA invited Portugal, Republic of Ireland and France, who had been eliminated in qualifying, to fill the gaps left by Scotland and Turkey.
+FIFA invited Portugal, Republic of Ireland, and France, who had been eliminated in qualifying, to fill the gaps left by Scotland and Turkey.
 Portugal and Republic of Ireland refused, but France initially accepted and was entered into the draw.

 Draw and withdrawals after the draw

 The draw, held in Rio on 22 May 1950, allocated the fifteen remaining teams into four groups: